crystal-lang/crystal-book/docs/syntax_and_semantics/exception_handling.md

 ## Suffix forms of `rescue` and `ensure`

 You can use the suffix form of `rescue` to create one-liner catch-all exception handling.
-You cannot specify an Exception type to `rescue`.
+You cannot specify an Exception type to `rescue` when using it's suffix form.

 ```crystal
 text = File.read("this_file_may_not_exist") rescue nil